Otto Braun (communist): In China

 In the later part of 1934, Braun/Li De assumed a position of command in the early First Front Army, together with Zhou Enlai and Bo Gu, with authority to make all military decisions.
 Braun advocated for the First Front Army to directly attack the far larger and better-equipped KMT Army.
-The First Front Army's suffered great casualties and so CCP forces fell drastically from 86,000 to about 25,000, within a year.
+The First Front Army's suffered great casualties, and so CCP forces fell drastically from 86,000 to about 25,000, within a year.

 The Red Army was forced, in October 1934, to break out of Jiangxi province and begin the Long March to meet up with other Chinese communist armies to the east.
 Braun and Bo Gu were still leading the army at this point.
 In January 1935, after seizing the town of Zunyi, the CCP held the Zunyi Conference to assess their recent defeat.
 Mao Zedong and Peng Dehuai expressed their opposition to Braun, Bo Gu and their tactics.
-Mao argued that the direct attacks had cost lives and suggested that smaller and less-well-equipped forces should have run and surround the KMT by using the guerrilla tactics for which Mao was to become famed.
-Mao already distrusted European advisors from the Comintern, especially since in the 1920s advisers such as the Dutch Henk Sneevliet had given disastrous advice to the CCP.
-Other military wing leaders agreed with Mao and so Braun and Bo Gu were removed as the military commanders, and Mao become the leader of the Long March.
+Mao argued that the direct attacks had cost lives and suggested that smaller and less-well-equipped forces should have run and surrounded the KMT by using the guerrilla tactics for which Mao was to become famed.
+Mao already distrusted European advisers from the Comintern, especially since in the 1920s advisers such as the Dutch Henk Sneevliet had given disastrous advice to the CCP.
+Other military wing leaders agreed with Mao, and so Braun and Bo Gu were removed as the military commanders, and Mao became the leader of the Long March.
 After this conference, the Comintern was pushed aside, and "Native Communists" took control of the CCP.

 Braun continued on the Long March along with the CCP.
 No longer holding a military command, he was mainly involved in advisory work and some teaching of tactics.
 He remained in China until 1939.